ibm-cloud-docs/codeengine/add-registry.md

 5. Enter a name for your registry access.
 6. Enter a server name for your registry access.
 For {{site.data.keyword.registryshort}}, the server name is `<region>.icr.io`.
 For example, `us.icr.io`.
 For [Docker Hub](https://hub.docker.com/), the server name is `https://index.docker.io/v1/`.
 7. Enter a name.
 For {{site.data.keyword.registryshort}}, it is `iamapikey`.
 For Docker Hub, it is your Docker ID.
 8. Enter the password.
-For {{site.data.keyword.registryshort}}, this is your API key.
+For {{site.data.keyword.registryshort}}, the password is your API key.
 For Docker Hub, you can use your Docker Hub password or an [access token](#add-registry-access-docker).
 9. Click **Done**.

 You can add access to a container registry when you create an application or job, or when you build an image.
 Click **Select image** and then **Add registry**.
 Follow previous steps 5-9.